Aymane199/Simple_Kotlin_Room_CRUD/README.md

 - /**viewmodel** (holds all the date needed for the UI)

 # License
-Slink android is distributed under the MIT License.
+Simple_Kotlin_Room_CRUD android is distributed under the MIT License.
 Copyright (c) 2020 Rizke Aymane.